boardzilla/boardzilla-docs/docs/game/actions.md

 :::tip Using {{handlebars}}

-Using Boardzilla's `{{handlebars}}` syntax in messages allows references to Players or Game objects to have special formatting applied.
+Using Boardzilla's `{{handlebars}}` syntax in messages allows references to Players or Game Element objects to have special formatting applied.
 You can interpolate values into the message string directly, but for this reason, using the `{{handlebars}}` syntax is recommended.

 :::